NEUSCHWANSTEIN CASTLE HISTORY & ARCHITECTURE

 Interesting Facts About Fairytale Castle Neuschwanstein

-- The King was a great admirer of Richard Wagner since he was a young boy.
+- The King was a great admirer of operas of Richard Wagner since he was a young boy.
 Wagner’s characters inspired many rooms inside the Neuschwanstein Castle, especially the third floor.
 The Singers halls on the fourth floor also contain Wagner’s opera characters.
 It is believed that the name of the castle “New Swan Castle” comes from his famous opera Lohengrin, an opera about swan knights.